 - The Bus Came Back: After two seasons of being absent, he returns, in an understatedly triumphant fashion, in the first episode of season 5.
-He is Put on a Bus again after he storms out from Cercei's puppet council and returns to Casterly Rock, but returns again to serve as Hand of the King when Cersei falls from grace.
+He is briefly Put on a Bus again after he storms out from Cersei's puppet council and goes back to Casterly Rock, but returns again to serve as Hand of the King when Cersei falls from grace.

 - Demoted to Extra: Has a single appearance in Season 2.
 Adapted Out of Season 3, whereas in the books he becomes the Master of Laws following the Battle of the Blackwater.
 Also in Season 4, his interactions with Tyrion as a Go-Between for Tywin and quasi-lawyer are taken over by Jaime Lannister.